SuperElastix/SimpleElastix/README.md

 fixedImage = sitk.ReadImage('fixedImage');
 movingImage = sitk.ReadImage('movingImage');
 affineInitializationImage = sitk.SimpleElastix(fixedImage, movingImage, 'defaultAffineParameterMap')
-resultImage = sitk.SimpleElastix(fixedImage, affineInitializationImage, 'defaultNonrigidParameterMap')
+registeredImage = sitk.SimpleElastix(fixedImage, affineInitializationImage, 'defaultNonrigidParameterMap')
 ```

 That was easy.
 However, the procedural interface trades off code simplicity for flexibility.
-The final deformation field cannot be retrived and applied to another image since portable language wrapping dictates only one return one object per function call (in this case the image).
+The final deformation field cannot be retrived and applied to another image since portable language wrapping dictates only one return object per function call (in this case the image).
 This is a problem if, for example, you want to subsequently warp segmentations of the moving image.
 Further, in the case above image quality is reduced from resampling resulting image twice.

 Therefore, SimpleElastix also comes with a powerful object oriented interface suitable for more advanced use cases and scripting purposes.